• Skip to main content

 Inside the house, you can add little decorations at various places to change your home’s overall look and feel and make it look more festive.
 For example, I enhanced my living room coffee table with candles and flowers.

 You can easily see that I am a big fan of Pier1 Imports.
 Most of the items in this décor are from that store.
-Whether you are looking at the table runner, or the trays and candles, all items are from Peir1 Imports, which I have collected over time.
+Whether you are looking at the table runner, or the trays and candles, all items are from Pier1 Imports, which I have collected over time.
 I keep moving them around the house to create new decors using different combinations.

-• Ethnic Indian Festive Diwali Home Décor for Living Room Coffee Table with Diyas, trays, flowers and Candles
+Ethnic Indian Festive Diwali Home Décor for Living Room Coffee Table with Diyas, trays, flowers and Candles

 I have a good collection of runners and trays.
 They are my weakness.
 So, whenever I see a good designer piece, I tend to buy it for future use.
 Trays provide a defined space and attraction focal point, allowing me to focus on the limited space.
-Runners add a different texture to the space and help bring color contrast and further glorify other décor elements.
+Runners add a different texture to the space and help bring color contrast and further enhance other décor elements.
 I have also used kundan rangolis as fillers between the space to give it an ethnic touch.

 Festive Indian Ethnic Diwali Decor for Living Room Coffee Table with Diyas, trays, flowers and Candles